 In Sweden, five laundries use biogas, saving 4,000 tonnes of CO2 a year.

 On the logistics side, delivery routes are optimised with the help of dedicated software to reduce the kilometres travelled.

 An increase in the number of clean vehicles

-Our objective for 2025 is to significantly increase the number of eco-friendly vehicles while seeking to reduce fuel consumption within our existing fleet.
-We are constantly improving our fleet management tools, we promote eco-driving and maximise the filling rate of our trucks.
+Our objective for 2025 is to significantly increase the number of eco-friendly vehicles while seeking to reduce fuel consumption of thermal vehicles, improve our fleet management tools, promote eco-driving and maximize the filling rate of our trucks

 Since July 2020, 10 small trucks joined the Elis car fleet in France; they stengthen the Group's clean fleet to make a transition to more sustainable, cleaner and more responsible mobility.